[Opinion] EU dream fading in Western Balkans, a local's view

 And to add insult to injury, Macron did it while using the rhetoric of French far-right leader Marine Le Pen, by pretending that a few thousand Albanian asylum seekers posed a danger to France.

-France and the European Commission then came up with new enlargement rules in January this year.
+France and the European Commission then came up with new enlargement rules in January.

 They did nothing about the EU's internal veto politics.